-The financial statements do not include the assets, liabilities and operations of The Scarborough Hospital Foundation or the Rouge Valley Health System Foundation (the "Foundations").
-Revenues generated by the Foundations may be donated to the Hospital upon approval by its board.
+The financial statements do not include the assets, liabilities and operations of The Scarborough and Rouge Hospital Foundation (the "Foundation").
+Revenues generated by the Foundation may be donated to the Hospital upon approval by its board.

-The Hospital (through its predecessor organizations) signed a 2016-17 Hospital Service Accountability Agreement with the Central East Local Health Integration Network ("LHIN") which included a balanced total margin target.
+The Hospital signed a 2017-18 Hospital Service Accountability Agreement with the Central East Local Health Integration Network ("LHIN") which included a balanced total margin target.
 Any excess of expenses over revenue is the responsibility of the Hospital and must be funded from other sources, including capital funds.

-3. Summary of significant accounting policies
+2. Summary of significant accounting policies